-Janne Nijman is professor of History and Theory of International Law at the Faculty of Law of the University of Amsterdam and affiliated with the Amsterdam Center for International Law (ACIL).
-She is member of the board and the academic director of the TMC Asser Instituut in The Hague.
-During the 2018 Spring Term, Nijman has been Visiting Professor of International Law at the Graduate Institute in Geneva.
+Janne Nijman is Professor of History and Theory of International Law at the Faculty of Law of the University of Amsterdam and senior fellow of the Amsterdam Center for International Law (ACIL).
+Nijman is also Professor of International Law at the Graduate Institute of International and Development Studies in Geneva.
+Previously, she has been Chairperson of the Executive Board of the T.M.C.
+Asser Instituut in The Hague, and its academic director (2015-2022).

-Janne Nijman is member of the Supervisory Board of PAX.
-She is a board member of the Vera Gottschalk-Frank Foundation and on that capacity member of the Selection and Evaluation Committee of the Arminius Fellowship at the Scaliger Institute (Leiden University).
-She is a board member and research advisor on Global Justice to The Broker, an online platform that aims to 'bridge the gap' between academics and development policy makers.
-Nijman sits on the Commissie Integriteit and the Commissie Buitenland of the CDA.
+She has been chairperson of the board of the Vera Gottschalk-Frank Foundation and in that capacity member of the Selection and Evaluation Committee of the Arminius Fellowship at the Scaliger Institute (Leiden University).
+Until 2019, she has been a board member and research advisor on Global Justice to The Broker, an online platform that aims to 'bridge the gap' between academics and development policy makers.
 Nijman has been member and president of the executive board of Oikos, a NGO focused on fair and sustainable globalisation, and member of the Supervisory Board of Spark, which develops higher education and entrepreneurship so that young ambitious people are empowered to lead their post-conflict societies into prosperity.

 General Research Interests